sermolaev1986/epam-jsp-training/README.md

 Solution
 ------------
 All parts of assignment were implemented in **single web app**. **Maven** is used as build tool and dependency management tool.
+Project can be run and debugged using **maven jetty plugin**.
 For pretty styles, **bootstrap css** is used.

 1.Implemented app works with dictionary of the most frequently used English words.
 There is [dictionary.jsp](src/main/webapp/dictionary.jsp) with embedded js scripts to make Ajax calls.